 Instructions

 - Noodles.
-Rinse shirataki noodles (2, 8 ounce packages) thoroughly.
+Rinse shirataki noodles (2, 8 ounce packages) thoroughly, then place them in a microwave safe bowl and microwave for 2 minutes.
 Heat oil in a large stockpot or Dutch oven over medium heat.
 Add garlic (4 cloves) and ginger (1 tablespoon), and cook until fragrant, about 2 minutes.
 Add drained noodles and toss to coat in oil.
 Cook for about 5 minutes.

 - Assemble + Serve.
 Ladle ramen into bowls.
 Garnished with halved eggs, sesame seeds, green onions and cilantro.
 Enjoy!